project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/142-maddie-akkermans-on-changing-the-weather-systems-in-the-middle-east-through-regeneration-at-scale.md

 ---
-title: 142 Maddie Akkermans on changing the weather systems in the Middle East through regeneration at scale
+title: 142 Maddie Akkermans On Changing The Weather Systems In The Middle East Through Regeneration At Scale
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-11-30)